 Furthermore, the identity of the custodian of CAs is still evolving.
 While in the case of traditional financial markets, most safekeeping is done by independent 3rd party custodians, in the case of CAs due to the still nascent nature of the asset class often trading platforms or funds act as safekeepers of the CAs.
 In addition, due to the availability of a wide choice of low-priced hard and soft wallets, self-custody is an option and, accordingly, more common in the case of CAs than in the context of traditional financial instruments.
-Custodial wallets are also an option.
+Custodial wallets, a form of 3rd party custody, are also an option.